 - You can set up a small business retirement account like a Solo 401(k), SIMPLE IRA, or a SEP IRA.
 This allows you to contribute a large sum of money that is tax-deductible.

-Now that you have income and expenses in order, it is time to look at different types of loans, understand the difference between good debts and bad debts, and put together a strategy to pay down your bad debts and eventually pay off your good debts.
+Now that you have income and expenses in order, it is time to look at your debts — understand the difference between good debts and bad debts, and put together a strategy to pay down your bad debts and eventually pay off your good debts.

 You can live without borrowing any money, but borrowing money is not necessarily a bad thing.
 The problem most people get into is they borrow too much and for the wrong reasons.